Abdominal adhesions are one of the side effects of having a C-Section.

-Adhesions however, can cause several long term health complications.
-Because of these complications, adhesions are one of the biggest concerns women have when having a C-Section.
+Unfortunately C-section adhesions can cause several long term health complications which is one of the biggest concerns women have when having a C-Section.

 Preventing or Limiting C-Section Adhesions

-You can however take a pro-active approach by trying to minimize the formation of adhesions.
-Medicine has a long way to go in the complete prevention of C-Section adhesions but there are ways to help minimize their formation and painful impact.
-In fact, self massage therapy has recently been shown to provide some benefit there.
-More research on the complete benefits of massage therapy is still under investigation, but it’s a good start and many women have found it helpful.
+If you know you will be having a C-Section take a pro-active approach for minimizing the formation of adhesions.
+Medical science has a long way to go in the complete prevention of C-Section adhesions but there are ways to help minimize their formation and painful impact.